Table of Content

 Check for the certification mark on the product or the manufacturer’s documentation.

-While certification ensures a baseline of quality and safety, it doesn’t automatically include a warranty.
-That said, many reputable brands offer warranties on their certified products as an added benefit.
+While certification is intended to indicate a baseline of quality and compliance with certain standards, it doesn’t automatically include a warranty.

 The process can take several weeks to months, depending on testing schedules, product complexity, and manufacturer preparedness.